Eoalligator: Revisions and revival

 Young's concept of Eoalligator suffered from numerous issues that were discussed in detail by Yan-Yin Wang, Corwin Sullivan and Jun Liu in 2016 in a study aiming to illuminate the status of the two species of Eoalligator as well as Asiatosuchus nanlingensis.
 They took note of the fact that not all of the material referred to Eoalligator by Young was fully prepared and that not all of it was thoroughly described to begin with.
 Furthermore, their work has shown that not all the material can confidently be identified as a crocodilian in the first place, with some instead representing turtle remains.
 Even among the crocodilian material, it is unclear how much can truly be assigned to Eoalligator, as much of it consisted of isolated material not directly associated with the diagnostic skull remains, which represent at least two individuals.
 The team noted that the remains of Asiatosuchus nanlingensis and Eoalligator chunyii overlap in range both geographically and stratigraphically, yet Young never distinguished the two from each other.
 They further argued that both taxa share certain anatomical features, prompting them to propose that they were synonyms.
 Given that Asiatosuchus nanlingensis was described in an earlier section of Young's publication, Eoalligator chunyii was declared a junior synonym of the former.
 The team also questioned the referral of E. huiningensis to the genus, highlighting that Young did not compare E. huiningensis to E. chunyii when describing it and that the two did not share any diagnostic traits.
 Instead, they assigned Eoalligator huiningensis to the new genus Protoalligator.

 Not all of these changes lasted.
-Only two years later a team lead by Xiao-Chun Wu and including Yan-Yin Wang, who had worked in the 2016 paper, published another study re-validating Eoalligator chunyii as a taxon distinct from Asiatosuchus nanlingensis.
+Only two years later a team led by Xiao-Chun Wu and including Yan-Yin Wang, who had worked in the 2016 paper, published another study re-validating Eoalligator chunyii as a taxon distinct from Asiatosuchus nanlingensis.
 This conclusion was reached after a more detailed comparison between the two animals, revealing new distinguishing features and leading to the diagnoses of the two taxa being revised.
 The study further noted that one particular lower jaw element previously assigned to Asiatosuchus nanlingensis is a better fit for Eoalligator chunyii, extending the range of the latter to what is dubbed Locality 5 (Paleocene).
 Of the material originally assigned to Eoalligator chunyii, the authors retained parts the type material from the Shanghu Formation, a jaw element from the Zhenshui Formation and the incomplete left mandible recovered from the site that seems to correspond to the K-PG boundary, though they abstained from covering the numerous postcranial fossils previously referred to the animal.

 Subsequent papers generally followed this assessment, keeping both Eoalligator chunyii and Protoalligator huiningensis as two distinct species in their own genera, though the 2019 recognition of Orientalosuchina by Tobias Massonne and colleagues saw them placed in the same clade.
 This contrasts with the previous studies by Wang and Wu, which regarded them as a crocodyloid and an alligatoroid respectively.